PostHog/posthog.com/contents/tutorials/identifying-power-users.md

 With profiles, PostHog catalogs vast detail about people and their behavior so you can research the effectiveness of your product's design, communication and architecture.

+You can find profiles in the people and groups tab.
 But you shouldn't try to manually fish your power users out of a sea of profiles.
 We've got tools to find the ones you most want to learn from.

 ## Decide what power means to you